Latest update: 24 August 2022

 Future Issues or Reviews:

-From 2020, a new data collection method was developed for the Scottish Household Survey (SHS).
-Due to the coronavirus pandemic, the survey methodology changed from in-home face-to-face interviewing to remote telephone or video link interviewing.
+In 2020, due to the coronavirus pandemic, the survey methodology changed from in-home face-to-face interviewing to remote telephone or video link interviewing.
+The annual 2020 and 2021 SHS report relied solely on telephone responses as most surveys were conducted in this way.

-This resulted in changes to the profile of responding sample (non-response bias) and changes to how questions are asked and answered (measurement error).
-In the 2020 SHS sample, respondents were more likely to be older, living in less deprived areas, and in owner-occupation.
-Weighting is used to mitigate these effects.
-Additionally, the design of the questionnaire was not ideal for interviewing by telephone or video which will have had some effect on some estimates.
-The 2020 SHS collected a smaller sample size than in previous years, meaning that confidence intervals around the estimates are wider.
+The change in survey methodology resulted in changes to the profile of responding sample (non-response bias) and changes to how questions are asked and answered (measurement error).
+In the 2020 and 2021 SHS sample, respondents were more likely to be older, living in less deprived areas, and in owner-occupation.

-Due to these changes, 2020 results are difficult to compare with previous years.
-This is because it is not possible to identify whether any changes from 2020 and previous years are due to real changes in people’s views and experiences or due to sampling and measurement errors.
-Nonetheless, the change in data collection method strategy has not impacted the quality of 2020 data.
+Due to the above, 2020 and 2021 results are difficult to compare with 2022 and previous years (2019 and earlier).
+It is not possible to discern whether any changes between 2022 and 2020 / 2021 are due to real changes in people’s views and experiences or due to sampling and measurement errors.
+2022 data has therefore been compared to 2019.

-For more information on the SHS 2020 methodology and its implications, please click here.
+For more information on the SHS 2020 and 2021 methodology and its implications, please click here and here.